-Service Plans and Departmental Business Plans
+Departmental Business Plans

-Service plans and departmental business plans are two levels of planning currently under development.
-Service plans allow Council to review and set the direction for services across Council.
-Departmental business planning is an annual plan which focuses on the actions - at a departmental level - that will help achieve the Council Plan.
+Departmental business plans are currently under development.
+Departmental business planning is annual planning which focuses on the actions - at a departmental level - that will help achieve the Council Plan.
 A departmental business plan can consist of Annual Plan actions (i.e. major initiatives and initiatives) as well as specific departmental actions, which are of a strategic or operational nature.